Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 ### Admin Processes

 Management tasks (e.g. deployment or modifying DB structure) are executed as a one-off service and not part of the long-running services.
-Thus, services don't do migration not them self, since this could lead to disaster when the other replicas still require the old DB structure.
+Thus, services don't do migration themselves, since this could lead to disaster when the other replicas still require the old DB structure.

 These tasks should be tested on a copy of the environment with the same release, codebase and config.